|Cash Back Rating:||3.8 / 5|

 See related: Amazon store cards vs. Amazon Visa credit cards

 Alternatives to the Amazon Prime Rewards Visa signature card

 If you’re looking for the best option for earning rewards on Amazon purchases, you can’t do much better than the Amazon Prime card.
 Still, if you’re not prepared to spring for Prime membership, and you’re looking for a good alternative to the Prime card, you have a few other good options:

 Amazon Rewards Visa Signature

 |Other things to know||Other things to know||Other things to know|

 With the 3 percent back at Amazon and Whole Foods, the Amazon Prime Rewards Visa Signature card offers the next highest earning rate on Amazon purchases.
 It also features most of the same travel and purchase protections as the Amazon Prime card, including no foreign transaction fee, all for no annual fee.

 Discover it Cash Back

 For three quarters of the year, the Discover it Cash Back card only offers 1 percent cash back on Amazon purchases, but in the fourth quarter of 2020, the Discover it Cash Back is a winning proposition for Amazon purchases – especially for new cardholders.
-If you remember to enroll in the category that quarter, you will receive 5 percent back on your Amazon purchases, on up to $1,500 in purchases.
+If you remember to enroll in the category that quarter, you will receive 5 percent back on your Amazon purchases, on up to $1,500 in purchases (then 1%).
 And, since Discover matches your cash back at the end of your first year of card membership, new cardholders can essentially earn 10 percent cash back on Amazon purchases in the fourth quarter.